 You can edit the video as a whole using the options at the top of the app, or edit clips individually by right clicking on them.

-- Volume adjusts the volume of an individual clip, but unfortunately there's no way to take the sound file from one video and extend it over multiple clips on your storyboard, unless you add it as a background music track to the whole edited video.
+Volume adjusts the sound of an individual clip, but unfortunately there's no way to take the sound file from one video and extend it over multiple clips on your storyboard, unless you add it as a background music track to the whole edited video.

 It's well worth giving Photos a go for your photo and video management.
 It has a lot to offer and you can't argue with the price.